 We operate in one segment: the development, marketing, and sale of interactive user interface solutions for electronic devices and products.
 We generate our revenue from two broad product categories: the PC market and digital lifestyle product markets.
-The PC market accounted for 90% and 73% of net revenue for the three months ended September 30, 2006 and 2005, respectively.
+The PC market accounted for 79% and 91% of net revenue for the three months ended December 31, 2006 and 2005, respectively, and 84% and 81% of net revenue for the six months ended December 31, 2006 and 2005, respectively.